makerdiary/python-keyboard/docs/macro.md

 ## Examples

-### Use a macro to launch the Calculator on Windows
+### Use a macro to launch the Calculator application on Windows

 Replace the function `macro_handler` with the following code to launch the Calculator with a single keystroke: